 Pieter Bruegel the Elder

-The Kunsthistorisches Museum owns the world’s largest Bruegel collection, featuring such delights as the iconic Tower of Babel (ca. 1563) :
+The Kunsthistorisches Museum owns the world’s largest Bruegel collection, featuring such wonders as the iconic Tower of Babel (ca. 1563):

-The Bruegel gallery is probably my favourite, with its painted depictions of 16th century life.
-Other famous works within include Bruegel’s Children’s Games from 1560, Hunters in the Snow from 1565, and The Peasant Wedding from 1568.
+Among the other famous works within: Bruegel’s Children’s Games from 1560, Hunters in the Snow from 1565, and The Peasant Wedding from 1568.
 The best bit about the latter painting is the leg at the bottom right that appears to have no owner.

 Myriads of masterpieces

-I could pretend to know what is and what isn’t a true masterpiece, but it’s perhaps better to take the Kunsthistorisches Museum’s own advice.
+I could pretend to know which of the other exhibits count as world-class masterpieces, too, but it’s perhaps best if you take the Kunsthistorisches Museum’s own advice.

 Highlights for me:

 Arcimboldo “creates” all the anatomical features through the clever placement of themed objects.
-A pod of peas for the teeth in Summer’s face, an oil lamp for Fire’s lower jawbone…he was a surrealist centuries before that term even had meaning.
+A pod of peas for the teeth in Summer’s face, an oil lamp for Fire’s lower jawbone.

 - Paintings of Vienna from the 18th century by Bernado Bellotto (also known as Canaletto)